 1. Macarons have vulcanic eruption / cracks on the top

 Possible causes & Solutions

-- not resting long enough before baking – Solution: I actually made this mistake on purpose to show you what happens if you bake the macarons straight after piping without appropriate resting time.
-Make sure you rest the macarons until a proper skin has formed on the shells, this can take anywhere between 25-40 minutes depending on temperature and humidy.
+- not resting long enough before baking - Solution: I actually made this mistake on purpose to show you what happens if you bake the macarons straight after piping without appropriate resting time.
+With this macaron recipe (there are maybe some others out there with different ratios) , ,make sure you rest the macarons until a proper skin has formed on the shells, this can take anywhere between 25-40 minutes depending on temperature and humidy.
 Test by gently touching the macarons.
-I found sometimes they feel “dry” already after 10 minutes but when I baked them it was still too early so make sure they are super dry as you touch and there is a real thick skin on the surface
+I found sometimes they feel "dry" already after 10 minutes but when I baked them it was still too early so make sure they are super dry as you touch and there is a real thick skin on the surface

 - too much air or air bubbles in the macaron batter - Solution: make sure you tap the tray few times onto the kitchen counter after piping